Sales Best Practices

 - Establish full strategic and tactical alignment among all customer-facing units from marketing and sales to customer success.

-What’s the difference between B2B outside sales vs inside sales?
+What’s the difference between B2B outside sales reps and B2B inside sales reps?

-In B2B just as in other markets, outside sales professionals represent the traditional seller: people who rarely stay in the office because they are meeting with prospects and clients or presenting at an event.
-On the other hand, inside sales professionals rarely leave the office because they can just as effectively engage clients remotely through cold calling, emailing, and video conferencing.
+In B2B sales, outside sales professionals often operate outside of an office because they are meeting with prospects and clients or presenting at an event.
+On the other hand, inside sales professionals engage clients remotely through cold calling, emailing, and video conferencing.

 Inside sales professionals can close deals without ever personally meeting their customers.
 In contrast, outside sales reps almost always make a sale during or shortly after a personal meeting with clients.